metrorailings/OwlBlog/content/posts/week-11-quick-insights.md

 Driskel's decision-making is suspect.
 Opted to throw the ball instead of running for what might have been a first-down.

 Detroit's defense is just not physical enough compared to this Dallas offense.
 Jason Witten caught a ball against a defensive back in his hip pocket.
 Amari Cooper made a catch against a pass that should have been picked off by Darius Slay.
 Blitzes are just not hitting home.
 Dak Prescott is breaking out of sacks long enough to throw completions.

+Detroit rushing only 3 people on a critical 3rd down is just pathetic.
+Matt Patricia thinks way too highly of his coverage people.

+Dallas is trying to close out this game on an aggressive note, interestingly enough.
+Dak is handling the ball much more than Zeke.